Xrtotech/Xrtotech.github.io/docs/en/create_event.md

-# Assign the Limited Sales Template to a Product
+# Assign the Lightnsale Template to a Product

-To apply your customized **Limited Sales** template to a product, follow these steps:
+To apply your customized `limited-sales` template to a product, follow these steps:

 1. Select a **draft product** from your product list.
 2. In the **Product settings**, locate the **Theme template** option.
-3. Choose the template you previously created (e.g. `Limited Sales`).
+3. Choose the template you previously created (e.g. `limited-sales`).
 4. Click **Save** to apply changes.

 <img src="../images/image-20250417141946601.png" style="zoom:75%;border-radius: 10px;" />